Listed below are the tools and resources that I personally use to run my blog. If I find an incredible new tool, I will update this list!

 StudioPress gives you the Genesis theme, and is THE theme to use for any blog or business.
 Genesis is one of the most compatible themes out there that is also one of the most recognized by Google.
 The Genesis theme is the parent theme, which is the backbone of your website.

-Restored 316 Designs are a perfect place to find your Child theme.
-Child themes are purchased separately and are responsible for your site looking customized and unique.
+Restored 316 Designs is a perfect place to find your theme.
+These beautiful child themes are purchased separately and are responsible for your site looking customized and unique.
 They are applied on top of the Genesis theme.
 I am currently using the Tasteful theme.

 Fiverr is great resource for projects you need help on.
 With projects starting at $5, I can get assistance with customizing a layout or editing an image size.
 Fiverr has nearly unlimited options to help you make your site the way you want it.
 Get your first $5 gig for free!